 Although you might feel you have a natural talent for your new career, you’ll often need qualifications to get work.
-As a first step, find out which higher education centres and campuses offer courses in the career you want.
-Many colleges have adult courses designed especially for people who want to change careers, such as Shillington – which offers nine month part-time courses on graphic design.
+As a first step, find out which higher education centres and campuses offer courses in the job you want.
+Many colleges have adult courses designed especially for people who want to change careers, such as Shillington – which offers nine-month part-time courses on graphic design.

 5. Get ‘Real’ learning

-It’s one thing to have a qualification after your name, it’s quite another to have a polished portfolio and studio experience to show prospective employers or clients.
-Learning in a professional environment will give you the experience of what it’s really like to work in your dream career.
+It’s one thing to add qualifications to your name; it’s quite another to have a polished portfolio and studio experience to show prospective employers or clients.
+Learning in a professional environment will give you the experience of what it’s like to work in your dream career.

-If it's photography or illustration that floats your boat, consider offering a discounted rate or even work for free – just to build up a portfolio that will lead you to greater opportunities.
+If it's photography or illustration that floats your boat, consider offering a discounted rate or even work for free – to build up a portfolio that will lead you to more significant opportunities.

 6. Full-time or part-time?

-Your personal circumstances and even financial situation will dictate how much time you can invest in gaining your qualifications and experience.
-For instance, an intensive full-time course is likely to be a much quicker journey to your qualification than part time study.
+Your circumstances and even financial situation will dictate how much time you can invest in gaining your qualifications and experience.
+For instance, an intensive full-time course is likely to be a much quicker journey to your qualification than part-time study.
 But as you’ll be studying instead of earning, you’ll want to build up a savings nest-egg first to see you through.

-So plan ahead and put aside any spare cash into a study fund.
-Even if you opt for part-time study, which is more flexible and allows more time to work as well as study, it’s still a good idea to have at least six months of outgoings aside so you’re not worrying about finances when you’re newly-qualified and trying to establish yourself.
+So plan and put aside any spare cash into a 'study fund'.
+Even if you opt for part-time study, which is more flexible, it’s still a good idea to have at least six months of outgoings aside, so you’re not worrying about finances when you’re newly-qualified and trying to establish yourself.

 7. Endure the initial pain

 I'm just getting into cycling.
-Not mountain biking, you understand.
-More the Chris Froome type of cycling.
-And one of the key rules of this type of endurance sport is: *Harden the f**k up!* On my first few rides, I complained a little about neck pain (I've not yet relaxed my upper body) and 'saddle sore' (it really is the worst!).
-My cycling-mad father-in-law and husband (whom I ride out with) told me it's normal and I just have to endure it during these initial months.
+Not mountain biking, you understand — more the Chris Froome type of cycling.
+And one of the critical rules of this type of endurance sport is *Harden the f**k up!* On my first few rides, I complained a little about neck pain (I've not yet relaxed my upper body) and 'saddle sore' (it is the worst!).
+My cycling-mad father-in-law and husband (whom I ride out with) told me it's normal and I have to endure it during these initial months.

 My point is – nothing comes for free.
-If you really want something... if you want to improve and progress... you have to endure the pain, and put in the time and effort.
+If you want something, if you're going to improve and progress, you have to endure the pain, and put in the time and effort.
 To switch careers, that might mean sacrificing a few evenings and weekends.
 It might mean a drop in earnings.
 It is likely to involve lots of hard work.
 Endure the initial pain, and you'll find that you are well on your way to doing something you love.